FbW-48-2/final-projects-musing/README.md

 #### NVM

-With NVM (Node Module Manager) you can easily install & switch your Node version from the terminal like this:
+With NVM (Node Version Manager) you can easily install & switch your Node version from the terminal like this:

 `nvm install 15` // install latest version 15
 `nvm use 16` // switch to another installed node version 16